-May 2020
+September 2020

 The Chicago Fed DSGE model is an estimated New Keynesian model which contains many features familiar to other DSGE analyses of monetary policy and business cycles.
 External habit in preferences, i -dot costs of adjusting investment, price and wage stickiness, and partial indexation of unadjusted prices and wages using recently observed price and wage inflation.
-The salient features which distinguish our analysis from many otherwise similar undertakings are: forward guidance shocks, investment-specific technological change and a mixed calibration-Bayesian estimation approach.1
+The salient features which distinguish our analysis from many otherwise similar undertakings are: forward guidance shocks, investment-specific technological change and a mixed calibration-Bayesian estimation approach, a synthetic shock seizing the effects of the COVID-19 induced recession.1